novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-79.md

 But...

-"If I drop out now, it feels like a bad idea."
+'If I drop out now, it feels like a bad idea.'

 Developing software in collaboration with Jungle at his alma mater?